Preston (singer): TV appearances

 In January 2006, Preston appeared on Channel 4's fourth series of Celebrity Big Brother.
 During his time in the house he became close to the eventual winner, Chantelle Houghton.
 Preston was evicted during the final episode on 27 January 2006, finishing in fourth place.

 In 2007, Preston filmed a documentary on voodoo for Channel 4.
 He has also presented Top of the Pops and CD:UK.

 In January 2007, Preston appeared as a guest panellist on comedy gameshow Never Mind the Buzzcocks (Series 20, Episode 3).
 He walked out of the studio during the programme's recording, offended by jokes made at his wife's expense by the show's host Simon Amstell, who read extracts from her autobiography.
 In an interview with NME after the incident, he claimed that Simon Amstell didn't write his own jokes, and called him a "snotty little posh boy".
 He later regretted this, reflecting to the BBC "I'm struggling to think why I would have acted so weird."
 Speaking of Amstell, Preston said he is "funny, charming and likeable, which made it [walking off] all the more embarrassing".
+However, speaking about the incident in a 2026 interview, he described it as "a proud moment...
+I really don’t know what other choice I had", mentioning that Houghton was in the audience at the time and accusing Amstell of being "cruel and classist".

 On 24 August 2010, he returned to the Big Brother franchise for Ultimate Big Brother, along with his now ex-wife Chantelle; he finished sixth.

-He also made an appearance on Channel 4's First Dates, where he was showcased in an awkward date during his quest for romance.
+In 2016 he appeared on Channel 4's First Dates, where he was showcased in an awkward date during his quest for romance.
 The date was unsuccessful, his date appearing unimpressed with his obsession with celebrity.